geneDRAGNN/geneDRAGNN/NCI Closeup Project Imaging Data - Lung Cancer/README.md

 ### Description:
-A differential interference contrast image illustrating the aggressive shape of live, migrating non-small cell lung cancer cells.
-Therapies that are able to stop the migration of tumor cells can help stem or prevent the spread of cancer (metastasis).
+"A differential interference contrast image illustrating the aggressive shape of live, migrating non-small cell lung cancer cells.
+Therapies that are able to stop the migration of tumor cells can help stem or prevent the spread of cancer (metastasis)."
 [15]
 Comment:

 ### Notes on Metastatis: